gadiLhv/PlotExtractWithCare/README.md

 # Plot Extractor / Curve Digitizer

-Curve Digitizer is a simple PyQt-based tool that allows you to digitize data points from plotted curves inside images.
+Plot Extractor (with care) is a simple PyQt-based tool that allows you to digitize data points from plotted curves inside images.
 Load a graph image, define the coordinate system, add curves, and click points — the tool converts pixel clicks into real-world X/Y values (linear or logarithmic) and exports them to CSV.

 ## ✨ Features